-Enriched Educational Opportunities (EEOs) are high quality mobility or work experience opportunities that take place outside of the classroom and are officially recognized by your Faculty.
+Enriched Educational Opportunities (EEOs) are high quality off-campus mobility or other experiential opportunities, and are officially recognized by your Faculty.
 They foster self-development and help students transition successfully to the workplace or graduate studies.

 New aid program

 The University has provided our office with special funding to pilot a need-based EEO Bursary Program.
 The program will help undergraduate students with the additional costs associated with these extra opportunities.

 Bursaries are non-repayable forms of financial assistance based on demonstrated financial need.

 The University is striving to expand opportunities for undergraduates to participate in EEOs and is determined for EEOs to be accessible to all undergraduates regardless of their financial capacity.

 Your faculty will determine which opportunities shall be eligible and will provide you with a supporting document (such as a transcript entry or letter) to prove their recognition.
 It generally involves a vetting/selection process, academic oversight and clear learning outcomes.

 - Unpaid Internships and Research Experiences (excludes on-campus or in affiliated hospitals and research institutes)

 - Certain music competitions/invitational events (for Music students only)

 The EEO Bursary Program may be expanded to include other opportunities in future years.